 Welcome to Virgo's wedding & event planning blog.
 I’m thrilled you’re here.
 I have so much I want to share, and I am excited to introduce you to my passions and areas of interest.
-My name is Marissa, I am the owner and Lead Planner of Virgo Event Planning a boutique wedding, event planning & design company located in NJ.
+My name is Marissa, I am the owner and Lead Planner of Virgo Event Planning.
+We are an award-winning boutique planning & design company located in Southern New Jersey.

-My blog is about all things wedding-related, we will cover tips, best practices, wedding etiquette as well as event design & styling.
+My blog is about all things wedding and event-related.
+We will cover tips, best practices, wedding etiquette as well as event design & styling.
 If you have any questions or comments, please don’t hesitate to get in touch.

 What is an Event Planner?